Experts say the use of butane hash oil on the rise.

 Only in this latest butane form of hash, oil is much more potent.

-According to Not My Kid, strong strains of marijuana contain 25 percent tetrahydrocannabinol or THC, while some butane hash oil can contain upwards of 60 percent to 90 percent THC.
+Not My Kid, strong strains of marijuana contain 25 percent tetrahydrocannabinol or THC, while some butane hash oil can contain upwards of 60 percent to 90 percent THC.

 For teens, it's easier to conceal, easier to carry, but much more dangerous to make.